DavidJayMartin/logseq-get-outlook-event/readme.md

 ## Contributing

 Feel free to submit issues, improvements, or feature requests.
-This is a personal project but contributions are welcome.
+This is a personal project but contributions are welcome through a GitHub Issues submittion or Pull Request at [https://github.com/DavidJayMartin/logseq-get-outlook-event](https://github.com/DavidJayMartin/logseq-get-outlook-event).